Cerasee bush is the local name Jamaican natives use for the Momordica Charantia plant.

 In one study where Pectic Polysaccharides were isolated from green bitter melon, reported “potent antioxidant activities”.

-Indenfied antioxidants in the Cerasee plant are promising in the treatment and prevention of heart disease.
+Indenfied antioxidants in the Cerasee indicate that Cerasee may help prevent and treat heart disease.

 May Treat Viruses And Bacteria